-This is basically due to its high promotion rate of 2.20% which is 22X better than Simplii’s standard savings rate (0.10%).
-You can earn the 2.20% promotional interest on up to $1 million deposits until April 30, 2022.
+This is basically due to its high promotion rate of 3.85% which is more than 9x better than Simplii’s standard savings rate (0.40%).
+You can earn the 3.85% promotional interest on up to $1 million deposits.

 The competitive promotional rate makes the Simplii savings account ideal for short-term investment in Canada.

 Besides the high promotional interest, the Simplii savings account is also ideal for its $0 minimum balance, $0 monthly fees, and $0 transaction fees.

 That said, if you want to hold your money in US dollars, you can open a Simplii USD savings account which also offers 1.65% interest with a low foreign currency conversion fee.

 The USD savings account also doesn’t have monthly fees, transaction fees and minimum balance.

 Learn more: Simplii Financial HISA Review